RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Turn&Talks/img-txt-links-tNt.md

 4. Add a caption to the image

+5. Using the `<p>` element, add a sentence or 2 conveying your feelings about HTML.

-5. Stage, commit, and push changes
+6. Stage, commit, and push changes

-6. Using Git Bash, create a folder can name it "assets"
+7. Using Git Bash, create a folder can name it "assets"

-7. Find the CSS icon and save it to the assets folder
+8. Find the CSS icon and save it to the assets folder

-8. Add the image to the HTML document with the correct file path
+9. Add the image to the HTML document with the correct file path

+10. Add a caption to the image

+10. Using the `<p>` element, add a sentence or two conveying your feelings about CSS.

+11. Stage, commit, and push changes

+12. Find the JavaScript icon and save it to the assets folder

+13. Add a caption to the image and a one or two sentences conveying your feelings about JS.

-9. Stage, commit, and push changes
+14. Stage, commit, and push changes

-10. Nest both images inside of their own `<div>`
+15. Wrap all images and their relating paragraph elements inside their own `<div>` element

-11. Add a captions to both images

-8

-8. Add a small paragraph.

-9. Add a single line quote

-10. Add a link that will open in a new tab to another website
+16. Stage, commit, and push changes

+17. Add a link for each programming language to their own Mozilla Developer Network document within their `<div>` element

+    - Google "html mdn"

+18. Stage, commit, and push changes